 Pin this recipe for later here.

 The keto lifestyle can sometimes cause me to get dizzy and have brain fog.
 It can be really hard to focus.
 Each night before bed I like to drink bone broth.
 Kettle and Fire is my favorite brand.
-They have beef and chicken flavors.
-I add a little liquid aminos and hot sauce for flavor.
-You can sip it from a mug or eat it like a miso soup in a bowl.
+Click here to use my discount on bone broth.

 Flourless Keto Avocado Chocolate Brownies (Dairy-Free + Paleo + Gluten-Free)